pridiltal/ctv-AnomalyDetection/AnomalyDetection.md

 - The `r pkg("anomaly")` package contains light curve time series data from the Kepler telescope.
 - The `r pkg("outbreaks")` package provides empirical or simulated disease outbreak data, either as RData or as text files.
 - The `r pkg("weird",  priority = "core")` package provides all the datasets used in Hyndman (2024), [That's Weird: Anomaly Detection Using R](https://OTexts.com/weird/).
+- The `r pkg("SCOUTer")` package provides a method to simulate controlled outliers using principal component analysis.
+New observations are generated based on target values of the Squared Prediction Error (SPE) and Hotelling’s $T^2$ statistics, allowing precise creation of outliers for testing and evaluation of anomaly detection methods.

 ### Educational and Companion Resources

 - The `r pkg("OutliersLearn")` package provides implementations of some of the most important outlier detection algorithms.
 Includes a tutorial mode option that shows a description of each algorithm and provides a step-by-step execution explanation of how it identifies outliers from the given data with the specified input parameters.
 The package covers three main types of approaches: statistical, distance-based, and density/clustering approaches.
-- The `r pkg("weird")` package accompanies Hyndman (2024), [That's Weird: Anomaly Detection Using R](https://OTexts.com/weird/).
+- The `r pkg("weird")`  accompanies Hyndman (2024), [That's Weird: Anomaly Detection Using R](https://OTexts.com/weird/).
 It includes all datasets, functions, and supporting packages required to reproduce the examples presented in the book.
+- The `r pkg("UAHDataScienceO")` package provides implementations of key outlier detection algorithms with a tutorial mode.
+The tutorial explains each algorithm step-by-step, showing how outliers are identified from the input data.
+References include Boukerche et al. (2020), Smiti (2020), and Su & Tsai (2011).

 ### Miscellaneous